nas4152/air-quality-exploratory-analysis/README.md

 # Air Quality Exploratory Analysis

-See Instruchtions file for information on the source of the data
+See Instructions file for information on the source of the data.

 ## Plot 1